fournip1/JPAFBOARD/README.md

 > Let's illustrate!
 Let's assume that you find the keywords *fear* and *panic* too close to stay distinct.
 Then you can choose to merge *fear* into *panic*.
 To do so, edit the *panic* keyword and rename it to *fear*.

-You cannot add a keyword directly to the grid
+You cannot add a keyword directly to the grid.
+Instead you should modify the related tracks.
+Please see the next section for details.

 ### Tracks list

 It is on the right side of the panel.
 This list is automatically updated when hitting a keyword button, or when updating the research field.

 If you want to play a track, just double click on it.

-Of course you may edit a track or delete it.
+Of course you may edit a track or delete it, using the right-click contextual menu.

 ### Player